Wall Street English

-Wall Street English has been teaching English since 1972.
-Their curriculum is aligned to the Common European Framework of Reference for Languages (CEFR), according to a study undertaken with the support of the University of Cambridge English for Speakers of Other Languages Examination group (ESOL).
+Wall Street English's curriculum is aligned to the Common European Framework of Reference for Languages (CEFR), according to a study undertaken with the support of the University of Cambridge English for Speakers of Other Languages Examination group (ESOL).

+Its international offices are located in Barcelona, Spain and Hong Kong.
+Previously its headquarters were in Baltimore.

 History

 The first Wall Street Institute centers opened in Italy in 1972, and within two years 24 new centers opened across Italy.
 In 1983, Wall Street Institute expanded outside of Italy, and by the late 1980s Wall Street Institute was well established across Europe.
 Expansion continued through the early 1990s, when centers were opened in Mexico, Chile, and Venezuela.
 Beginning in the late 1990s, Wall Street Institute expanded into the Middle East and then to Asia, which has grown to be a significant part of its business.

 In 1997, Wall Street Institute was purchased by Sylvan Learning Systems.
 In 2005, Wall Street Institute was acquired by the global private equity firm The Carlyle Group.
-Wall Street English was acquired by Pearson plc from an affiliate of The Carlyle Group and Citic Private Equity for $92 million in cash in 2010.
-In 2017 Pearson sold it to Baring Private Equity Asia and CITIC Capital for around $300 million.
+Wall Street English was acquired by Pearson plc from an affiliate of The Carlyle Group and CITIC Private Equity for $92 million in cash in 2010.
+In 2017 Pearson sold it to EQT Private Capital Asia formerly known as Baring Private Equity Asia and CITIC Capital for around $300 million.

-In 2013, the company launched a rebranding and introduced a new logo and united under one global name: Wall Street English.
+In 2013, the company adopted Wall Street English as its universal name, while also launching a rebranding and introducing a new logo.

-It operated more than 70 centers in China.
-China was the biggest market for Wall Street English.
-In August 2021, the company announced the bankruptcy of its Chinese subsidiary.

-Corporate affairs

-The Wall Street English international office is located in Barcelona, Spain.

-Previously its headquarters was in Baltimore.

-By country and region
+Countries

-Wall Street English has centers in: Algeria, Argentina, Chile, Colombia, Czech Republic, Ecuador, France, Hong Kong SAR, Indonesia, Israel, Italy, Malaysia, Mexico, Morocco, Myanmar, Peru, Portugal, Russia, Saudi Arabia, South Korea, Spain, Switzerland, Thailand, Tunisia, Turkey, Venezuela, Cambodia and Vietnam.
+Wall Street English has centers in Algeria, Argentina, Chile, Colombia, Czech Republic, Dominican Republic, Ecuador, France, Germany, Guatemala, Hong Kong SAR, Indonesia, Israel, Italy, Kazakhstan, Laos, Libya, Mexico, Mongolia, Morocco, Myanmar, Oman, Panama, Peru, Portugal, Saudi Arabia, South Korea, Spain, Switzerland, Thailand, Tunisia, Turkey, Uruguay, Venezuela, and Vietnam.

-Argentina

-There are 7 Wall Street English centers in Buenos Aires and 2 in Buenos Aires Province.

-Chile

-In Chile, Wall Street English operates 13 centers.
-From La Serena, down through Puerto Montt.

-Colombia

-Wall Street English in Colombia has 16 centers: 12 in Bogotá, 2 in Medellín, and one each in Barranquilla and Bucaramanga.

-Czech Republic

-Wall Street English has one center in Prague, Czech Republic.